-The following decommissioning options exist for the borefield and water pipeline:
+The following decommissioning options exist for the water pipeline:

-- disconnect and leave the infrastructure for future use; - utilise the infrastructure for other purposes; or - dismantle the infrastructure and return the area to its former condition.
+- disconnect and leave the pipeline infrastructure for future use (e.g. town water supply); - utilise the infrastructure for other purposes; or - dismantle the infrastructure and return the area to its former land use.